-For the last 32 years, I have lived in the 3rd biggest city of the country (300000 people), Patras.
+For the last 32 years, I have lived in the 3rd biggest city in the country (300000 people), Patras.
 When I started commuting by bicycle there the bicycle infrastructure was non-existent.
 Bicycle culture, in general, was non-existent.
-People parked their car whenever they wanted to make pedestrians and cyclists (the few brave ones that ) life miserable, drivers were driving like they own the road, roads were full of potholes and in general everything bike related was dying in this city.
+People parked their car whenever they wanted to make pedestrians and cyclists (the few brave ones that is ) life miserable, drivers were driving like they owned the road, roads were full of potholes and in general everything bike related was dying in this city.
 Unfortunately even now that I am writing this, the situation hasn’t changed much.
 Even After some very hopeful years when a group of cyclists ( where I took part as well and did some beautiful things together) the situation looks as bad now as it was when I started commuting by bike there.
 For some unknown reasons, serious bike culture couldn’t develop in that city.
 But that didn’t stop me falling in love with bicycle deeper and deeper.
 Every ride was enjoyable and every drop of sweat was worth it.
 The hostile streets of this city, the reckless drivers and the steep hills to my house made me a better rider and a more passionate cyclist.

 I learnt there that you can do everything by bike even where there is not a single bicycle path to ride safely.
 I gave countless rides to people (especially to my gf who was loving it), carried unlimited amounts of groceries and even carried very heavy things when I had to move to a new house (twice).
 I became so accustomed to the streets of the city that I felt safer riding in my city than the average Dutch probably feels when he / she rides in Amsterdam.